peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### Or
     public EInteger Or​(EInteger second)
-Does an OR operation between two arbitrary-precision integer instances.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <see cref='PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) for the purposes of this operator.</p>
+Does an OR operation between two arbitrary-precision integer instances.<p>
+ Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"
+ </code>) for the purposes of this operator. </p>

 **Parameters:**